 Playing career: 258 games (Brisbane 130, Adelaide 118, St Kilda 10)

 Playing awards: Merrett-Murray Medal for Brisbane's Best and Fairest 1997, AFL Rising Star nominee 1994, Led AFL for total hit-outs in 1996 & 2003

 Coaching career: Assistant Coach at Adelaide 2008 – current

 Did you know …?
 Clarke is a qualified veterinarian.

 Heath Younie, Development Manager

 Raised in country Victoria, Younie was initially rookie-listed by West Coast in 1997, playing WAFL for two seasons before he was delisted.
 North Melbourne also showed interest in the talented junior, with Younie signing on as a ‘top up’ player for the Kangaroos’ VFL side back in his home state.
 But his career flourished when he moved to South Australia in 2001 to join North Adelaide.
 He played 183 SANFL games, was appointed vice-captain, and won two best and fairests in a 10-year stint with the Roosters.
 After retiring as a player in 2010, Younie served as North Adelaide’s U18s coach for two seasons before joining Adelaide’s development program in late 2012.
-He was named the Club’s inaugural SANFL coach for the side’s entry to the competition in 2014 and guided the side to its first finals campaign in 2016.
+He was named the Club’s inaugural SANFL coach for the side’s entry into the competition in 2014 and guided the side to its first finals campaign in 2016.
 Younie relinquished the SANFL coaching role ahead of the 2017 season to focus on managing the development of players, coaches and football staff on a full-time basis.